-5. Oven Bake
+5. Oven Bake Your Flowers

 Oven baking your flowers is best for more creative uses like potpourri or other creative projects.
 If you haven’t the time for air drying or pressing and you don’t mind a bit of loss in colour then baking is a good option.

 The smaller the flowers the less time they’ll take.
-If you have a mixture of small and large flower blooms check on them every 3o minutes to make sure they don’t burn.
+If you have a mixture of small and large flower blooms check on them every 30 minutes to make sure they don’t burn.
 And take out the smaller flowers first.
 The larger blooms should take no longer than 3 hours on a low setting.

 Are you a lover of fresh flowers or dried flowers for home decor?
 Or does it depend on your mood and the season of the year?
 Let me know if you’ve tried any of the dried flower methods in the comments below!